Light-x02/ComfyUI-Image-Metadata-Nodes/README.md

 ## How It Works

 ### Metadata Loading
-The **Image Metadata Loader** node imports an image while extracting its original metadata, which can then be passed to other nodes.
+The **Image Metadata Loader** node imports an image while extracting its original metadata.
+It also provides an optional `MASK` output.

 ### Metadata Saving
 The **Image Metadata Saver** node saves an image with its original, unchanged metadata embedded directly in the generated PNG file.